LuisGAbarca-DT/FoodWebTopology/README.md

 ### 1. Setup
 - Download all FWTopo files to a single folder
-- Place your food web CSV file in the same folder
+- Place your food web csv file in the same folder
 - Set R's working directory to this folder